 KML is designed to replace OS-level I/O subsystem heuristics and system parameter tuning.
 Thus, a KML application first observes the target component by collecting data from probes that are placed in the kernel.
 The data collected is used to train an ML model using KML's functionality APIs.
 The KML application then uses the model to predict and tune system parameters.
 Our use cases follow the observe-and-tune paradigm to reduce overhead introduced by the ML models.
 Therefore, we do not impose extra overheads on I/O and storage components that require low latency and predictable performance.
-The two KML use-cases that we detail in this thesis proposal are ML models developed (1) to tune readahead sizes on a per-disk and per-file basis and (2) to tune NFS rsize value.
-We chose these two examples because: (i) their storage components can significantly benefit from fine-tuned parameters, (ii) they require adaptation to a variety of different workloads, which is crucial in providing optimal performance, and (iii) it proves that adding asynchronous ML computation (see Section 5.3.3) will not negatively impact critical I/O paths.
+The three KML use-cases that we detail in this thesis proposal are ML models developed (1) to tune readahead sizes on a per-disk and per-file basis, (2) to tune NFS rsize value and (3) to tune BBR CWND_GAIN for improving network sharing fairness.
+We chose these three examples because: (i) their storage and network components can significantly benefit from fine-tuned parameters, (ii) they require adaptation to a variety of different workloads, which is crucial in providing optimal performance, and (iii) it proves that adding asynchronous ML computation (see Section 5.3.3 and Section 6.3) will not negatively impact critical I/O paths.